joshuadienye/apprentice_chef_dataset/README.md

 In the second part (Classification_Analysis), I created logistic regression, classification tree, KNN classification, Random forest and Gradient Boosted models.
 The graphs have been commented out because a requirement for this assignment was speed.
 The whole notebook runs in 11 - 14 seconds.
 From the models created, the best scoring one was the Random Forest model with an AUC score of 0.8098.

-Finally (Business_Report), a report was written to management with some business insights based on the models created and chosen.
+Finally (Analysis_Report), a report was written to management with some business insights based on the models created and chosen.